Cayley configuration space: 1-dof tree-decomposable linkages in R2

-An algorithm is given in to find these motion paths.
+An algorithm is given in Sitharam, Wang & Gao to find these motion paths.
 The idea is to start from one framework located in one interval of the Cayley configuration space, travel along the interval to its endpoint, and jump to another interval, repeating these last two steps until the target framework is reached.
 This algorithm utilizes the following facts: (i) there is a continuous motion path between any two frameworks in the same interval, (ii) extreme linkages only exist at the endpoints of an interval, and (iii) during the motion, the low Cayley complexity linkage only changes its realization type when jumping to a new interval and exactly one local orientation changes sign during this jump.